Marketing vs Branding: Which One Grows Your Business?

 Branding:

 Consider Apple.
-Their marketing promotes specific products with features and benefits (the iPhone’s camera quality or the MacBook’s processing speed).
+Their marketing promotes specific products by highlighting features and benefits (such as the iPhone’s camera quality or the MacBook’s processing speed).
 But their branding is about innovation, premium quality, and sleek design – qualities that transcend any product they sell.

 Brand Identity: The Foundation of Customer Connection